It took me a while, but I finally found it. Yes, I found someone who dared to criticize the WP Rocket plugin sharply. What a nerve!

 You will quickly realize it: one of the enormous advantages of WP Rocket lies in its ease of use.

-The creators of the extension pride themselves to have made simplicity their priority: difficult to contradict them on this point.
+The creators of the plugin pride themselves to have made simplicity their priority: difficult to contradict them on this point.

 In fact, you don't even have to activate any features for the plugin to work.
 Install it.
 Turn it on.
 There you go.